ilegitt/interview-task/README.md

 Remote State Management: The Terraform state is securely stored in an S3 bucket with state locking via a DynamoDB table, enabling collaboration and safe CI/CD execution.

 Secure Credentials Management: The pipeline uses AWS Secrets Manager and the AWS Secrets and Configuration Provider (ASCP) to securely inject database credentials into the application at runtime.

+Code Quality Gates: The pipeline includes static analysis steps to lint and scan Terraform and Helm code for best practices and security issues before deployment.

 Zero-Trust Security: Authentication between all components is handled through short-lived tokens and IAM roles (OIDC and IRSA), with no long-lived keys.